FreakJazz/Raspberry-interface-temperature-control/README.md

 [TOC]

-#Library Installation
+# Library Installation

-In order to use the [Raspberry PI zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/ "Raspberry PI zero W"), we need to install the follw library
+In order to use the [Raspberry PI zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/ "Raspberry PI zero W"), we need to install the follw library.

 `pip install RPI.GPIO`

-Next for the interface in python we are going to use the [PYQT5](https://www.riverbankcomputing.com/static/Docs/PyQt5/ "PYQT5")
+Next for the interface in python we are going to use the [PYQT5](https://www.riverbankcomputing.com/static/Docs/PyQt5/ "PYQT5").

 `pip intall PyQt5`

-For the temperature control we need to install [PID library](https://pypi.org/project/pid/ "PID library") `pip install pid`
+For the temperature control we need to install [PID library](https://pypi.org/project/pid/ "PID library").

+`pip install pid`

-in order to get stadistics for the temperature in a period of time we are gorin to use [Pandas](https://pandas.pydata.org/ "Pandas") and [matplot library](https://matplotlib.org/ "matplot library")
+In order to get stadistics for the temperature in a period of time we are gorin to use [Pandas](https://pandas.pydata.org/ "Pandas") and [matplot library](https://matplotlib.org/ "matplot library").

 `pip install pandas`
 `pip install matplotlib-inline`

-#Programation
+# Programation

-In the interface, two access codes were configured to be able to vary the setpoint of the temperature in the tanks, there is also a window where you can see a temperature history for system monitoring and generate statistics
+In the interface, two access codes were configured to be able to vary the setpoint of the temperature in the tanks, there is also a window where you can see a temperature history for system monitoring and generate statistics.

 ```python
 def fn_configuration_temp(self):